-Nine prospecting rights applications (3,080 hectares) at the Eboshi Project in northern Honshu and twelve at the Kamitsue Project in Kyushu have been converted to Prospecting Rights.
+The twelve prospecting rights applications at the Kamitsue Project in Kyushu have been converted to Prospecting Rights.

 In October 2018, Japan Gold entered into a binding Letter Agreement with First Quantum Minerals Ltd. (TSX:FM) to explore four of its prospective lithocap projects.
 Pursuant to the terms of the Letter Agreement, FQML conducted a systematic surface exploration reconnaissance program on each Project with Japan Gold’s team acting as the Operators.
 The Letter Agreement was discontinued by FQML on April 4, 2019.